 This course will focus upon how to obtain high quality examination of the abdomen, understanding of the key clinical indications for exam procedures, and knowledge of normal anatomy.
 The resident will be able to recognize abnormal radiographic patterns and know basic preliminary management of conditions affecting the abdomen.
-The resident will also be lab assistant and/or primary instructor in Soft Tissue Interpretation, a professional level course at UWS that familiarized the student with common conditions that affect the abdomen.
-Upon completion of this course, the resident will be expected to pass a written and a practical exam administered by the residency director.
 (1+4)